Melnykites: Polemic

-Activity in occupied-Poland
+Activity in occupied Poland

 Melnykites dominated the Ukrainian National Union (UNO) (Note: Set up by Petliurites in 1933 as a legal association in Germany whereupon it became largely inactive and was expropriated by OUN members in 1937.) based in Kraków which grew from several hundred members in 1939 to 57,000 by 1942 and operated branches based in Berlin, Vienna, and Prague.
 The UNO was set up to consolidate and organise Ukrainians in German territory and deliver cultural events, though proposals that it administer Ukrainians (Note: This included an estimated 20,000 Ukrainians fleeing Soviet occupation, with Kraków becoming a centre for Ukrainian refugees.) in occupied-Poland and be allowed to use Ukrainian national symbols were rejected and in mid-1941 it was forbidden to accept new members from the territory of the General Government.

 OUN(m) Provid member and former UNA colonel Roman Sushko played an integral role in setting up the collaborationist Ukrainian Central Committee (UTsK), nominating Volodymyr Kubijovyč to lead it.
 The UTsK, sanctioned by Nazi officials in order to play the Ukrainian and Polish populations off of one another, was formally established in April 1940 and administered social and cultural services in the Ukrainian ethnographical area of the General Government.
 While it officially remained neutral in the split of the OUN, Kubijovyč's UTsK tacitly supported Melnyk's faction with many positions initially held by OUN(m) members.
-A group of young Bandera adherents attempted to take over the committee's headquarters and were ejected by Sushko who subsequently in August led a small group of Melnykites in a raid on the OUN(b)'s headquarters, disrupting their press operation whereafter mutual attacks on the factions' offices continued through 1940 and violence spilled out onto the streets of Kraków.
+A group of young Bandera adherents attempted to take over the committee's headquarters and were ejected by Sushko.
+In August, Sushko led a small group of Melnykites in a raid on the OUN(b)'s headquarters, disrupting their press operation whereafter mutual attacks on the factions' offices continued through 1940 and violence spilled out onto the streets of Kraków.